Meet our client: SAS

 SAS is the trusted analytics powerhouse for organisations seeking immediate value from their data.
 SAS has been applying analytics to business problems for over 40 years.
 With a deep bench of predictive analytic solutions and broad industry knowledge, the company boasts trusted relationships with most of the Fortune 500 and is one of the world’s largest privately held companies around.

 We sat down with Sandy DeFelice, Director of Customer Advisory Support, and Connie Marthinsen, Principal Learning and Development Specialist.
-We wanted to understand more about SAS and how its investment in Cloud Academy has proven strategic at both a functional and global level.
+We wanted to understand more about SAS and how its investment in QA Cloud Academy has proven strategic at both a functional and global level.

 Cloud Academy is the leading enterprise digital skills development platform accelerating innovation through guided learning paths, hands-on labs, and skill assessment.